ythuang0522/HapSVAssembler/README.md

     contig1001	SNP	6380	-	G	A

 ## haplotype_variation.log
-This output file stores the simplifed representation of paternal/maternal haplotypes sequences over SNPs.
+This output file stores the simplifed representation of paternal/maternal haplotypes sequences over SNPs only.
+There are two lines storing the paternal and maternal haplotype sequences, where the haplotype block boundary is represented using vertical line. e.g., three haplotype blocks composed of 22 SNPs.

-## snp_matrix.log
-The input SNP/SV matrix used in the constrained MEC model.
+    GTG|TCTCGTAATCACGATAGT|G
+    GTG|AGATAACGCGGTGATAGT|A

 ## snp_site.log
 The loci of detected SNPs.

 ## detected_sv.log
 The loci of detected SVs.

+## snp_matrix.log
+The input SNP/SV matrix used in the constrained MEC model.

 [1]: https://github.com/pezmaster31/bamtools